Ernest Côté: Deputy Solicitor-General

 On the morning of 15 April 1971, Côté together with his wife had planned to attend a play, A Criminal Record at the Collins Bay prison written by a prisoner, Peter Madden, and performed by the other prisoners.
 Instead, he was forced to stay in Ottawa when he received news that a group of prisoners led by the prison barber, Billy Knight, had seized control of Kingston Penitentiary and taken six prison guards as hostages.
 Côté together with the penitentiaries commissioner Paul Faguy attended an emergency cabinet meeting hosted by the acting prime minister, Edgar Benson, to brief the cabinet on the uprising at Kingston Penitentiary.
 Trudeau had just married Margaret Sinclair and was on honeymoon in the West Indies.
-The Cabinet was advised by Côté and Faguy that at present there appeared to be no danger to the lives of the hostages, but warned that sending in the Canadian Army to retake the prison would probably lead to the hostages being killed.
+The Cabinet was advised by Côté and Faguy that at present there appeared to be no danger to the lives of the hostages, but warned that sending in the Canadian Forces to retake the prison would probably lead to the hostages being killed.
 Faguy stated that being kidnapped and killed were the "occupational hazards" of working as a prison guard, and that the longer the crisis lasted, the greater the chance that the hostages would be killed.
 The cabinet was advised that were two options, namely to give in to the six demands made by Knight or to retake the prison by force.
-Goyer advocated the use of force, saying that he believed the prisoners would surrender and not kill the hostages if the Army stormed the prison.
-Goyer was opposed to the citizens committee that was attempting to mediate a peaceful end to the crisis, saying one members of the committee, Ron Haggart, was a reporter who would probably make public the demands of the prisoners.
+Goyer advocated the use of force, saying that he believed the prisoners would surrender and not kill the hostages if the military stormed the prison.
+Goyer was opposed to the citizens committee that was attempting to mediate a peaceful end to the crisis, saying one member of the committee, Ron Haggart, was a reporter who would probably make public the demands of the prisoners.
 The meeting ended with the cabinet agreeing to give the prisoners until Monday to surrender and to reject their demands.

-After meeting Knight to discuss his demands, two members of the citizens committee, Ron Haggart, the crime correspondent of the Toronto Telegram newspaper, and an Osgoode Hall Law School professor, Arthur Martin, were flown from Kingston to Ottawa on a Canadian Army helicopter to meet Goyer and Côté.
+After meeting Knight to discuss his demands, two members of the citizens committee, Ron Haggart, the crime correspondent of the Toronto Telegram newspaper, and an Osgoode Hall Law School professor, Arthur Martin, were flown from Kingston to Ottawa on a Canadian Forces helicopter to meet Goyer and Côté.
 Martin and Haggart presented Knight's demands and urged acceptance of his demand for a pardon for all those involved in the riot.
 Côté was most adamant in rejecting the demand for amnesty as he insisted that all those involved in the prison riot would be prosecuted for their actions.
-The uprising ended on Sunday 18 April 1971 before the Army was sent in when one of prisoners who was guarding the hostages, Barrie MacKenzie, agreed to release the hostages, which forced the prisoners to surrender.
+The uprising ended on 18 April 1971 before the military was sent in when one of the prisoners who was guarding the hostages, Barrie MacKenzie, agreed to release the hostages, which forced the prisoners to surrender.